 1. Herringbone at 90 Degrees

 The classic herringbone pattern just tilted 90 degrees.
-It works well for a taller space, like a shower, to create a vertical and horizontal pattern rather than just one large pattern that can be overwhelming when used in a large and tall space.
+It works well for a taller space, like a shower, to create vertical and horizontal subway tile patterns rather than just one large pattern that can be overwhelming when used in a large and tall space.
 The herringbone at 90 degrees also draws the eye up and creates visual interest in the space.

 2. Step Ladder

 Imagine this look like stepping stones in a step ladder.
 This one looks awesome in a surround shower pattern and makes the space feel larger and more open.

 It’s definitely a different layout and not one you see often but as you can tell makes a great statement.
 Consider the step ladder in a niche in the shower or as a more creative subway tile layout in the kitchen.

 Pictured here is the classic subway tile.
 In this design, the tile is stacked like bricks.

 This is how subway tile was first started and adds a classic look to any space.
 This is what our clients most opt for because it’s timeless and pairs well with other shapes, like the hexagon.
 We love using a fun pop of color with the classic subway tile pattern.

 Another bathroom with the classic subway tile is shown below.
 We combined the classic subway tile patterns with a black hexagon statement wall that became an absolutely stunning feature in the space.